UP | HOME

 Navigation Stack Setup

-• Going through the First Time Setup Guide to understand how the navigation stack works (up through Setting up the robot's footprint) will be immensely helpful for this homework.
+• Going through the First Time Setup Guide (through setting up the robot's footpring) will help you understand how the Nav2 stack works, and be helpful for this homework.

 • Much of the setup, however, is already done for you in nubot.